0xoc/ai_hw4/readme.md

 **now we can solve for &theta; and arrive at a closed form formula:
 &theta; = A<sup>-1</sup>b**

+### How to Run

+run ```python partB.py```

+### what id does

+Computes a linear model for the second data set which includes some outliers using LWR. the resulting model and the data set samples along with a model from normal regression are generated in a figure.

 In the figure below you can see the effect of locally weighted regression. in LWR the model is more accurate even when there are some outliers in the sample data, because their effect on farther